Developmental Vision Evaluation

 - Visual Directionality – The ability to identify language symbols based on their directional orientation.

-- Visually Directed Gross Motor Function – The ability to effectively integrate the two halves of the body.
+- Visually Directed Gross Motor Function – The ability to effectively integrate the two halves of the body for skillful coordination and mobility.

-- Visual-Vestibular Integration – The ability to integrate the visual system and the vestibular system.
+- Visual-Vestibular Integration – The ability to integrate the visual system and the vestibular system for proper orientation and balance.

 We also provide a thorough eye health and vision evaluation to determine the health of the eyes, visual acuity (eyesight) and refractive condition for appropriate corrective lenses when needed.